 Exam, Homework, and Bubble Sheet Assignments

-When you click the Export Submissions button on the Review Grades page of an Exam, Homework, or Bubble Sheet assignment, Gradescope will allow you to download a folder containing PDFs of each student's latest submission.
-Gradescope will also email you a link to a zipped folder containing these PDFs.
+To export submissions made to an Exam, Homework, or Bubble Sheet Assignment, click the Export Submissions button on the Review Grades page.
+When you do that, Gradescope will download a folder containing a submission metadata file and PDFs of each student's latest submission.
+Gradescope will also email you a link to a zipped folder of the same files.
 If the assignment was variable-length and you notice that some students' submissions were not included in the export folder, open the missing submissions in Gradescope and make sure the students selected pages (indicated which pages their answers are on in the file they submitted).

-When you open one of the submission PDFs, on the first pages you'll find the student's overall score, the full rubric (unless you've changed the default Rubric Item Visibility settings), and the rubric items you applied, comments you entered, and text box annotations you added to the student's work.
+When you open a student's submission PDF, on the first pages, you'll find the following: their overall score; the full rubric (unless you've changed the default Rubric Item Visibility settings); the rubric items you applied; the comments you entered; and the text box annotations you added to the student's work.
 Notice that each text box annotation has a circled number next to it.
-On the latter pages, you'll find the student's submission, any pencil annotations you gave the student (e.g., corrections you hand drew on their work using Gradescope's pencil tool), and circled numbers indicating where you gave the student a text box annotation.
+On the latter pages of the PDF, you'll find the student's submission, any pencil annotations you gave the student (e.g., corrections you hand drew on their work using Gradescope's pencil tool), and circled numbers indicating where you gave the student a text box annotation.
 Note that any LaTeX you used in your text box annotations will appear as LaTeX syntax rather than text or equations on the first pages of the PDF (see image below).

 Posting assignment grades to an LMS

 Check out our LMS Workflow section for instructions on how to post Gradescope assignment grades in Blackboard, Brightspace (D2L), Canvas, Moodle, and Sakai to Gradescope.
 The LMS Workflow section of the Help Center also contains step-by-step instructions, images, and gifs about how to use Gradescope with an LMS as an instructor and a student.